110550046/VisDL-HW3/README.md

 ## How to install & run

 ### dependencies
-just run the dependency installation cell(2nd cell) in ipynb
+just run the dependency installation cell(2nd cell) in the ipynb file
 or run this in terminal
 ```bash
 pip install torch torchvision numpy opencv-python tqdm Pillow pycocotools
 ```
 ### Training
-just run the training cell(3rd cell) in ipynb
+just run the training cell(3rd cell) in the ipynb file

 ### Inference
 just run the inference cell(last cell) in the ipynb file